alessiocascini/password-manager/README.md

 ## License

+This file is part of Password Manager.

-This program is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License** as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Password Manager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the [GNU General Public License](http://www.gnu.org/licenses/) for more details.
+Password Manager is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-A copy of the GNU General Public License is included in the `LICENSE` file of this repository.
+You should have received a copy of the GNU General Public License along with Password Manager.
+If not, see <https://www.gnu.org/licenses/>.